 Most long term disability insurance carriers have special programs that enable applicants to skip the standard medical exam during underwriting.
 Insurers offer this option to select applicants as a way to save on the cost of conducting an exam and sending samples to a lab.

 These programs are often restricted to certain occupations, benefit amounts, and age limits.
 For example, an insurance company may only allow an applicant to apply for a monthly benefit amount up to $5,000 without a medical exam.
 For older applicants, that benefit amount may be reduced.

-Keep in mind, there is still an underwriting process for this type of policy - it just doesn't include that pesky medical exam.
-You will still likely have to fill out a health questionnaire, and you may also be required to authorize release of medical records.
+Keep in mind, there is still an underwriting process for this type of policy — it just doesn't include that pesky medical exam.
+You will still likely have to fill out a health questionnaire, and you may also be required to authorize the release of medical records.

 The application process may also include financial underwriting.
 This helps determine your overall income for the purpose of establishing a benefit amount.